-All pupils in Year 2 and above will require their own descant recorder.
-This can be purchased from any reputable music shop or via Amazon.
+All pupils in Year 2 and above will require their own plastic descant recorder.
+This can be purchased from any reputable local music shop.
 Please ensure your child's recorder is labelled with their name.
+It would also be helpful for pupils to have a second recorder on which to practise at home.